 Model performance

 The area under the cumulative/dynamic ROC curve (AUC) at 5 years was used to assess discrimination.(36) AUC ranges from 0.5 to 1 with a higher value indicating better ability to discriminate those who developed events and those who did not.
-Harrell’s calibration plot at 5 years was used to assess the agreement between predicted and observed risks.(37) The apparent performances were obtained by evaluating the final model on the development samples (averaged across 5 imputed data sets).
+Harrell’s calibration plot at 5 years was used to assess the agreement between predicted and observed risks.(37) The apparent performances were obtained by evaluating the final model on the development samples, which were used to build the models (averaged across 5 imputed data sets).

 Model validation